Louza scores as Simon’s Nantes lose at Nice | Goal.com

 Nice returned to winning ways thanks to Saturday’s 2-1 victory over Nantes, with Imran Louza finding the net in the Ligue 1 encounter.

-Against Moses Simon’s Canaries who played with ten men following Andrei Girotto’s dismissal, they put up an awe-inspiring performance to record their second win of the 2020-21 French topflight campaign.
+Against Moses Simon’s Canaries who played with 10 men following Andrei Girotto’s dismissal, they put up an awe-inspiring performance to record their second win of the 2020-21 French top-flight campaign.

-Three minutes into the encounter, the Canaries were dealt a major blow after the Brazilian midfielder was given the marching orders by referee Jerome Brisard for a dangerous play against Hassane Kamara.
+Three minutes into the encounter, the Canaries were dealt a major blow after the Brazilian midfielder was given his marching orders by referee Jerome Brisard for dangerous play against Hassane Kamara.

 This was a plus for the hosts who dominated proceeding before taking the lead after 27 minutes through captain Dante.
-The Brazilian skipped past Nicolas Pallois in the six yard to head home Amine Gouiri’s corner-kick.
+The Brazilian skipped past Nicolas Pallois in the six-yard box to head home Amine Gouiri’s corner-kick.

 Despite their numerical disadvantage, the visitors levelled matters on the stroke of half-time thanks to Louza’s penalty.
 The former Morocco U20 star beat goalkeeper Walter Benítez after Andy Pelmard had handled the ball in the box.